statgen/pheweb/README.md

    Then you could run `pheweb phenolist glob-files "/home/peter/data/*.gz"` to get `assoc-files`.

-   To get `phenocodes`, you can use a regex that captures the phenocode from the file path.
-This command will take the text after the last `/` and before the next `.`:
+   To get `phenocodes`, you can use this command which will take the text after the last `/` and before the next `.`:

    ```
    pheweb phenolist extract-phenocode-from-filepath --simple
    ```

-   If that doesn't work, see `pheweb phenolist extract-phenocode-from-filepath -h`.
+   If that doesn't work, see `pheweb phenolist extract-phenocode-from-filepath -h` for how to use a regex capture group.

 3. If you have multiple association files for some phenotypes, you can follow the directions in 2 and then run `pheweb phenolist unique-phenocode`.